Kamie Crawford

-Kameran "Kamie" Crawford (born October 25, 1992) is an American television host, and beauty pageant winner who was crowned Miss Teen USA 2010 on July 24, 2010 at the Atlantis Paradise Island Resort in the Bahamas.
-Crawford has been praised for her emotional intelligence and compassion on the popular TV Show, Catfish.
+Kameran "Kamie" Crawford (born October 25, 1992) is an American television and podcast host, Sports Illustrated Swimsuit model and former beauty queen who was crowned Miss Teen USA 2010 on July 24, 2010 at the Atlantis Paradise Island Resort in the Bahamas.
+Crawford was the co-host of Catfish: The TV Show until 2024.
+She also hosted season 9 of Are You the One? on Paramount+ and season 6 of MTV's Ex On The Beach as well as her own relationship advice podcast, Relationsh*t.

+Early life and education

+Crawford was born on October 25, 1992 in Cleveland, Ohio.
+She moved to Maryland after the first grade and graduated from Winston Churchill High School in Potomac, Maryland in 2010 where she was captain of the varsity cheerleading team.
+Prior to winning Miss Teen USA, she was selected into the medical program for the Congressional Student Leadership Conference at Georgetown University.
+In September 2010, Crawford enrolled in classes at the New York Film Academy while taking some core classes at a local college.
+She began her freshman year of college at The University of Alabama where she was enrolled in the pre-med program, originally wanting to pursue a career in dermatology.
+She transferred to Fordham University and graduated in 2015 with a Bachelor of Arts degree in communications and a double concentration in television and digital media.
+While in college, Crawford began a career in television and hosting in the tri-state area.

 Career

 Pageantry

 Crawford won the Miss Maryland Teen USA 2010 title on November 1, 2009, competing in her first pageant.
 Crawford spent 5 months training for the Miss Maryland Teen USA pageant and decided to enter after a talk with her friend.
 "I decided to enter the Miss Maryland Teen USA pageant after a friend, who had competed two years before me, encouraged me to take part.
 She thought I would be successful and have fun.
 After winning the state pageant, the winner represents the state at the national competition, Miss Teen USA," she said.
 She also won the Miss Photogenic award.
 She had been trained by LauRen Merola, Miss Pennsylvania USA 2008.

 On July 24, 2010, Crawford represented Maryland in the Miss Teen USA 2010 pageant where she made history by being the first contestant from Maryland to win the title.
-Crawford was the fourth African American to win the title of Miss Teen USA after Janel Bishop in 1991, Ashley Coleman in 1999, and Marissa Whitley in 2001 as well as the third Hispanic to win the title after Charlotte Lopez in 1993 and Hilary Cruz in 2007.
+Crawford was the fourth Black person to win the title of Miss Teen USA after Janel Bishop in 1991, Ashley Coleman in 1999, and Marissa Whitley in 2001.